Car Insurance After License Suspension: Requirements & Reinstatement Process

 2. Resolve the underlying violation — Pay outstanding fines, complete court-ordered programs (e.g., DUI education), or satisfy any other conditions set by the court or DMV.

 3. Obtain SR-22 insurance — Purchase a qualifying policy from an insurer authorized to file SR-22s in your state.
-The insurer files the SR-22 electronically with your DMV.
+The insurer files the SR-22 electronically with your DMV, typically within 1 to 3 business days.

-4. Pay reinstatement fees — Most states charge a reinstatement fee ranging from $50 to $150+, depending on the offense and state.
+4. Pay reinstatement fees — Most states charge a reinstatement fee.
+Texas, for example, charges $100–$125 per suspension type (and you must pay each separately if multiple apply).
+Fees nationally range from $50 to $500+ depending on state and offense.

 5. Apply for reinstatement — Submit your reinstatement application to your state DMV with all required documentation.

-6. Maintain continuous coverage — Your SR-22 must remain active throughout the entire monitoring period (typically 3 years) without a single lapse.
+6. Maintain continuous coverage — Your SR-22 must remain active throughout the entire monitoring period (typically 2 to 3 years, or longer for severe violations) without a single lapse.

 What If You Don't Own a Car?
 Non-Owner Insurance